-If you’re trying to prove Native American heritage, you typically want to start with a hypothesis of which line if your Family Tree might be the connection.
+If you’re trying to prove Native American DNA, you typically want to start with a hypothesis of which line if your family tree might be the connection.

 To test other lines of your tree, you need to ask a male relative on that direct paternal line to take the test for you.